kulinsky/colorizer/README.md

 colorizer server.log --email YELLOW --ipv4 RED --isotime CYAN
 ```

-3. Create or Download [settings.json](https://github.com/kulinsky/colorizer/blob/master/settings.json)  and create one or more profiles, the profile with the name "default" is used if you do not pass the names of the profiles as arguments
+4. Create or Download [settings.json](https://github.com/kulinsky/colorizer/blob/master/settings.json)  and create one or more profiles, the profile with the name "default" is used if you do not pass the names of the profiles as arguments

-4. You can use multiple profiles
+5. You can use multiple profiles
 ```
 cat server.log | colorizer --config settings.json -p prof1 prof2 prof3
 ```

-5. tail also work
+6. tail also work
 ```
-tail -f server.log | colorizer --isotime CYAN
+tail -f access.log | colorizer -p nginx
 ```

 ## Install